deskree-inc/feedback-tool/README.md

 ## 💻 Project

-Feedback tool is an app built using Nuxt 3 to make easier for your users to send you a feedback.
+Feedback tool is an app built using Nuxt 3 to make easier for your users to send you feedback.

 ## 🚀 How to run it